FreddyVRetro/ISA-PicoMEM/README.md

 - Failed on a 386 with 12MHz ISA Clock
 - Fail on some fast 286 (16MHz)
 - Commodore PC10 / PC20 (Timing issue, fix in progress)
+- Amstrad PPC512 /PPC640 : Problem on some PPC (Can't Boot) Not sure if it depends on the external ISA connectors boards used.
 - Schneider Euro PC 1. (**New:** Working now)
 - NuXT / EMM8088 homebrew computers seems to have problem.
 - Amiga 2000 with a A2088.